yt-dlp/yt-dlp/CONTRIBUTING.md

 If the issue is with `youtube-dl` (the upstream fork of yt-dlp) and not with yt-dlp, the issue should be raised in the youtube-dl project.

-## Developer Instructions
+# Developer Instructions

-Most users do not need to build yt-dlp and can [download the builds](https://github.com/yt-dlp/yt-dlp/releases) or get them from their distribution.
+Most users do not need to build yt-dlp and can [download the builds](https://github.com/yt-dlp/yt-dlp/releases) or get them via [the other installation methods](README.md#installation).

 To run yt-dlp as a developer, you don't need to build anything either.
 Simply execute